This page is designed to answer the following questions:

 - 9.1 Describe common signs and indicators of stress in self and others.
 (Level 3 Diploma in Adult Care, Promote health, safety and wellbeing in care settings)

 Stress in the workplace can have a severe negative effect on individuals, so it is important that you can recognise the signs and indicators in yourself and others so that you can develop a stress management plan.
+In addition, stress has an impact on your colleagues, employer, the individuals you support and the care workforce as a whole, so the earlier that these signs can be recognised, the quicker measures can be put in place to manage stress.

 Some common signs of stress include: